 The Present Value of a Sum

 Note that the present value is simply the inverse of the future value.
+We arrive at the present value and future value formulas by rearranging the same equation.

 As an example, how much must be deposited in a bank account that pays 5% interest per year in order to be worth $1,000 in three years?
 In this case, t = 3, r = 5% and FV3 = $1,000.

-Present Value Or What must be deposited to get $1,000 = 1,000/(1.1576) = $863.84
+Present Value of (or what must be deposited to get) $1,000 in three years= 1,000/(1.1576) = $863.84

 6) Interest Rates and Compounding Frequencies